DUI Defense for a First-Time Charge in Ventura, CA

 - Driver's License Suspension (up to six months)

+If you are unable to pay the fine, this penalty can be exchanged for 13 days in jail or 13 days of Cal-Trans roadside work.
 The penalties for a first DUI in California may vary by county and are not restricted to these consequences; certain variables can trigger heightened penalties, depending on the level of property damage and injury related to your arrest.

 You Can Lose Your Driver's License after a First-Time DUI Arrest